awais41/expenseTracker/README.md

 ## Design Notes

-The app UI is based on local design assets under `assets/design_concept/`, with `Background.png` used for onboarding.
-The rest of the app is implemented as native Flutter UI rather than embedding static screenshots.
+The app UI is based on local design assets under `assets/design_concept/`.
+The shipped screens are implemented as native Flutter UI rather than embedding static screenshots.

 ## Experimental / Future Work